whiprandolph/bestseller/Part 4 - Closing Notes/Glossary.md

 # Glossary

-Following are key terms and the chapters where they are discussed.
+Following are key terms and the chapters where they are discussed.[xxx-update chapters after adding standards chapter]

 _Assumptions:_ Unexamined beliefs.
 (11)